Kid Krrish

 Kid Krrish is an Indian film series of animated television films produced by Toonz Animation, Film Kraft Productions and Turner International India.

-The first film of the series, Kid Krrish was released on 2 October 2013 and the film is part of Kid Krrish film series, which itself is part of Krrish franchise, with its three sequels: Kid Krrish: Mission Bhutan, Kid Krrish: Mystery in Mongolia and Kid Krrish: Shakalaka Africa.
+The first film of the series, Kid Krrish was released on 2 October 2013 which is a part of Krrish franchise, with its three sequels: Kid Krrish: Mission Bhutan, Kid Krrish: Mystery in Mongolia and Kid Krrish: Shakalaka Africa.

 Kid Krrish was planned as the first movie in the four part series of Kid Krrish films as a part of Krrish franchise.